Stratford on Avon Railway: Company amalgamations

-The OW&WR and the GWR had not always had good relations; the OW&WR joined with other railways to form the West Midland Railway in 1860.
+The Oxford, Worcester and Wolverhampton Railway (OW&WR) and the Great Western Railway (GWR) had not always had good relations; the OW&WR joined with other railways to form the West Midland Railway (WMR) in 1860.
 The WMR became friendly with the GWR, and in fact was leased by the GWR from 1 July 1861; the two companies merged on 1 August 1863, taking the title Great Western Railway for the combined company.

-The Stratford-on-Avon Railway company was amalgamated with the Great Western Railway by an Act of 1 July 1883.
+The Stratford-upon-Avon Railway Company was amalgamated with the Great Western Railway by the Great Western Railway Act 1883 (46 & 47 Vict. c. cxciii) of 1 July 1883.

 Alcester Railway

 The Alcester Railway was authorised on 6 August 1872 to build a line from the Stratford on Avon Railway at Bearley, to Alcester.
 It opened on 4 September 1876.
 At this time both the Stratford-on-Avon Railway and the Alcester Railway were dependencies of the Great Western Railway, and they were both worked by that company.
 The Alcester trains shuttled from Bearley to Alcester, though some ran through over the Stratford Railway to Leamington.

-On 22 July 1878 the Alcester Railway was acquired by the GWR and the SoAR jointly; the SoAR was itself absorbed by the GWR on 1 July 1883, by an Act of 20 August 1883.
+On 22 July 1878 the Alcester Railway was acquired by the GWR and the SoAR jointly; the SoAR was itself absorbed by the GWR on 1 July 1883, by the Great Western Railway Act 1883 (46 & 47 Vict. c. cxciii) of 20 August 1883.

 Stratford-upon-Avon and Midland Junction Railway

 The East and West Junction Railway was conceived to convey Northamptonshire iron ore to South Wales, but it never fully achieved that aim.
 It opened from Fenny Compton through to the GWR at Stratford-on-Avon on 1 July 1873.
 The company was desperately short of money during construction and after opening.
 It opened its own Stratford station in June 1875, but passenger traffic was suspended from 31 July 1877 until 22 March 1885.

-The Evesham, Redditch and Stratford-upon-Avon Junction Railway obtained an Act to build a line from Stratford-upon-Avon to Broom Junction on 5 August 1873.
+The Evesham, Redditch and Stratford-upon-Avon Junction Railway obtained an act of Parliament, the Evesham, Redditch and Stratford-upon-Avon Junction Railway Act 1873 (36 & 37 Vict. c. ccxlv), to build a line from Stratford-upon-Avon to Broom Junction on 5 August 1873.
 It opened its line on 2 June 1879 and was worked by the E&WJR.

 In 1908 the Stratford-upon-Avon and Midland Junction Railway was formed from amalgamation of the East and West Junction Railway, the Evesham, Redditch and Stratford-upon-Avon Junction Railway and the Stratford-upon-Avon, Towcester and Midland Junction Railway.
 The Broom Junction to Stratford-upon-Avon passenger service was withdrawn on 16 June 1947, followed by the passenger service east of Stratford on 7 April 1952.